-‘Workshops’ are hands-on, interactive demonstration and training sessions, usually out of doors.
+‘Workshops’ are hands-on, interactive demonstration and training sessions, mostly out of doors.
 They usually last a morning or afternoon, but could be less, or all day.

 Wild-food Foraging at certain times of year (spring/autumn).